lloydshark/aws-clojurescript-lambda/README.md

 ## Build and Package for AWS lambda.

-A simple build script ```./build.sh``` is provided to generate your deployable lambda zip.
+A simple build script ```./build.sh``` is provided to generate the deployable lambda zip.

 The built zip contains 3 things.

-1. Your compiled ClojureScript code in /app (built via lein-cljsbuild).
+1. The compiled ClojureScript code in /app (built via lein-cljsbuild).
-2. Any required node_modules in /node_mdules (resolved via npm).
+2. Any required node_modules in /node_modules (resolved via npm).
 3. The entrypoint for your lambda defined in /app/index.js.

 The aws-sdk is defined as a devDependency in package.json, this means it is not included in our final zip and decreases package size as AWS Lambda supplies the sdk automatically.

-## REPL - A figwheel-main repl in Cursive.
+## REPL - A node repl in Cursive.

 First, resolve npm dependencies via